 It is important that your organization can maximize the value of the acquired technologies.
-As a technology leader, you understand that getting technology that is not suitable for your operations or for those who need it can turn out to be a recipe for disaster, software that no one uses
+As a technology leader, you understand that getting technology that is not suitable for your operations or for those who need it can turn out to be a recipe for disaster, software that no one uses.

 In fact, a lower technology adoption rate would result in a lower return on investment (ROI).
-Thus, ensuring successful software implementation and a high adoption rate is important for any business organization as this often has a detrimental effect on its performance.
-For example, research shows that retailers with a low CRM adoption rate have lower sales quotes and vice versa (i.e. high CRM rates can also lead to better sales and improved profits).
+Thus, ensuring successful solution implementation and a high adoption rate is important for any business organization as this often has a detrimental effect on its performance.
+For example, research shows that retailers with a low CRM adoption rate have lower sales quotes and vice versa (i.e. high CRM adoption rates can also lead to better sales and improved profits).

 #1 Planning & Communication

 Surprisingly, much of the successful introduction of new technology is about communication and building relationships across departments.

 For starters, it's critical to have tech leaders explain the need for purchasing the new technology to the decision-maker to get their buy-in and approval of the budget (e.g. CEO).
 Typically, you may need to outline a number of items such as:

 - Business problems & how the acquiring technology can solve such problems.

 - Total Cost(s) of Ownership

 - Benefit(s) and/or costs saving(s)